Qamous/Qamous-Backend/README.md

-# UrbanDictionaryAR Backend
+# Qamous Backend

 ## Description
-The UrbanDictionaryAR Backend serves as the server-side component of the UrbanDictionaryAR application, which is a platform for users to contribute and explore definitions of Arabic and Franco-Arabic words.
+The Qamous Backend serves as the server-side component of the Qamous application, which is a platform for users to contribute and explore definitions of Arabic and Franco-Arabic words.
 The backend is responsible for handling user authentication, word and definition management, as well as user interactions such as liking, disliking, and reporting definitions.

 ## Technologies Used
 - **Nest.js**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.